ekke/ekkesBTLEexample/README.md

 You can also download this APP from Apple App Store, Google Play and Amazon App Store.

+## Qt 6
+This App will be re-worked for Qt 6.6 and will use Material M3 UI Controls.
+Transformation just starts with Qt 6.5.1 - goal is to have the new App ready for 6.6 in Q4 / 2023

 ## License Information
 [see LICENSE ( The Unlicense )](LICENSE)